palkan/wasmify-rails/README.md

 ...
 ```

+We try to mark gems as wasm-compatible during the `wasmify:install` phase, but it's likely that you will need to adjust the Gemfile manually.

-**NOTE:** If you use `ruby file: ".ruby-version"` in your Gemfile, you should probably configure the Ruby version for Wasm platform
+If you use `ruby file: ".ruby-version"` in your Gemfile, you should probably configure the Ruby version for Wasm platform
 a bit differently (since patch versions might not match).
 For example:

 ```ruby